SAP/ui5-tooling/docs/pages/Configuration.md

 A projects UI5 Tooling configuration is typically located in a [YAML](https://yaml.org/) file named `ui5.yaml`, located in the root directory.

+## Validation / IDE support

+Starting with [specification version 2.0](#specification-version-20) the configuration is validated according to a JSON schema.
+The current version of the schema can be found here: https://sap.github.io/ui5-tooling/schema/ui5.yaml.json

+The schema is also part of the [JSON Schema Store catalog](http://schemastore.org/json/) which is used by the [YAML Language Server](https://github.com/redhat-developer/yaml-language-server).
+See the list of [Clients](https://github.com/redhat-developer/yaml-language-server/blob/master/README.md#clients) to find extensions for various IDEs and editors.

 ## Example

 ````yaml